 In short, culture is defined as the values shared by a group that persist even when group members change.
 For a company, it is therefore the set of behaviors, communications and dress or language codes adopted by the members of the same entity.

-It is essential because it plays in favor of your employer brand, the image that your company reflects to your market and the happiness at work of your employees.
+It is essential because it plays in favor of your employer brand, the image that your company projects to your market, and your employees' happiness at work.

 How internal events serve the company's culture